dalmo1991/superflexPy/doc/components.rst

 *************

 A lag function is an element that applies a delay to the incoming fluxes.
-In mathematical terms, the lag function applies a convolution to the incoming fluxes.
+In mathematical terms, the lag function represents a convolution of the incoming fluxes with a weight function.
 Here, the convolution is implemented by distributing the fluxes at a given time step into the subsequent time steps, according to a weight array.
-The same procedure is then repeated over multiple time steps.
+The same procedure is then repeated over multiple time steps, adding together the contributions originating from the preceding time steps.

 SuperflexPy provides the class :code:`LagElement` that implements all the methods needed to represent a lag function.
 The user only needs to define the